Вышло летнее обновление Battlerite

 Being an attacker does NOT automaticly make you a tank, and vice versa.

 Tank - The member who will be taking the hits.
-Typically a PLD and/or WAR but
+Typically a PLD and/or

 at very low levels most attackers can get away with it.
 Provoke is a must if